SethClydesdale/forumactif-messenger/README.md

 Below is a list of features, fixes, and ideas that need reviewing, implementing, or fixing.

 #### Implement
+- [ ] add drop down nav menu for various options such as...
+  - [ ] a Home button for going back to first history entry
+  - [ ] a Settings button for configuring personal settings
+  - [ ] an About button for viewing info about FASMS + Checking for updates on Github
 - [ ] add icons to topics and forums so it's easier to differentiate the two
 - [ ] add page numbers to load older / new pages
 - [ ] add new topic button